 If you'd prefer, you could also write solutions using the other methods we discussed in this post, though I think the version above is relatively simple and readable by comparison.

 Hopefully you now have a good idea of the various methods you can use to solve a problem like this.
 As with all coding problems, there are tonnes of solutions available.
-If you have one that we didn't mention here, we'd love to hear about it, so get in touch on Twitter.
+If you have one that we didn't mention here, we'd love to hear about it, so get in touch on Twitter, or post in our Discord server.

 If you're just starting out with Python and want something a bit more comprehensive than these blog posts, our Complete Python Course just got a major refresh on Udemy, with new sections on testing, Selenium, and GUI development.
 We'd love to have you!